Improved Gradient based Adversarial Attacks for Quantized Networks: Preliminaries

 where $P:\R^N \to \calX$ is a projection, $\calX\subset\R^N$ is the constraint set that bounds the perturbations, $\eta >0$ is the step size, and $\bfg^t_{\bfx}$ is a form of gradient of the loss with respect to the input $\bfx$ evaluated at $\bfx^t$.
 With this general form, the popular gradient based adversarial attacks can be specified: \begin{tight_itemize} \item {\bf \gls{FGSM}}: This is a one step attack introduced in~\cite{goodfellow2014explaining}.
 Here, $P$ is the identity mapping, $\eta$ is the maximum allowed perturbation magnitude, and $\bfg_{\bfx}^t = \sign\left(\nabla_{\bfx} \ell(\sbfw; (\bfx^t, \bfy))\right)$, where $\ell$ denotes the loss function, $\sbfw$ is the trained weights and $\bfy$ is the ground truth label corresponding to the image $\bfx^0$. \item {\bf \gls{PGD} with $L_{\infty}$ bound}: Arguably the most popular adversarial attack introduced in~\cite{madry2017towards} and sometimes referred to as \gls{IFGSM}.
 Here, $P$ is the $L_{\infty}$ norm based projection, $\eta$ is a chosen step size, and $\bfg_{\bfx}^t = \sign\left(\nabla_{\bfx} \ell(\sbfw; (\bfx^t, \bfy))\right)$, the sign of gradient same as \gls{FGSM}. \item {\bf \gls{PGD} with $L_{2}$ bound}: This is also introduced in~\cite{madry2017towards} which performs the standard \gls{PGD} in the Euclidean space.
-Here, $P$ is the $L_{2}$ norm based projection, $\eta$ is a chosen step size, and $\bfg_{\bfx}^t = \nabla_{\bfx} \ell(\sbfw; (\bfx^t, \bfy))$ is simply the gradient of the loss with respect to the input. \end{tight_itemize} These attacks have been further strengthened by first taking a random step as discussed in~\cite{tramer2017ensemble} and then performing projected gradient steps.
-In this paper, we always use this random initialization for all the attacks.
+Here, $P$ is the $L_{2}$ norm based projection, $\eta$ is a chosen step size, and $\bfg_{\bfx}^t = \nabla_{\bfx} \ell(\sbfw; (\bfx^t, \bfy))$ is simply the gradient of the loss with respect to the input. \end{tight_itemize} These attacks have been further strengthened by a random initial step~\citenew{tramer2017ensemble}.
+In this paper, we perform this single random initialization for all experiments with \acrshort{FGSM}/\acrshort{PGD} attack unless otherwise mentioned.

-\SKIP{ \aj{I would give the general PGD formula and how each algorithm is specialized. $L_\infty$ constrained or $L_2$,and FGSM (whether uses sign of gradient or directly uses gradient.}